leorrose/AnimeRS/README.md

 # AnimeRs

-An anime recomendation system.
+An anime recommendation system.

-The target of this Project is to reserch and create an anime recomendation system.
+The target of this Project is to research and create an anime recommendation system.

-This Project was created with <b> Python, suprise, pandas, numpy and more liberais</b>.
+This Project was created with <b>Python, surprise, pandas, numpy and more liberais</b>.

 ### Project Research:
-In order to understand the steps and what we did you are welcome to look at the [reserch jupyter notebook](https://github.com/leorrose/AnimeRS/blob/main/research_notebook.ipynb).
+In order to understand the steps and what we did you are welcome to look at [the research jupyter notebook](https://github.com/leorrose/AnimeRS/blob/main/research_notebook.ipynb).

-We tested varios recommender system provided by suprise and theese are the results we got:
+We tested various recommender system provided by surprise and these are the results we got:

 **ADD TABLE**